What to Know About Divorce and Taxes

 You’ll need to learn how to file your taxes moving forward (e.g., married filing jointly, married filing separately, single, or head of household).
 You should inform the Internal Revenue Service of any changes to your name or address in case you need to make changes to your income tax withholding.
 Your estate plan must be updated as well.

-Stewart Law Group: Experienced Divorce Attorneys Near You
+Arizona Law Group: Experienced Divorce Attorneys Near You

 It’s not always easy to pick up the pieces after a divorce.
 It can be difficult to adjust to a new reality.
 It can also be stressful to have to make significant decisions about children, finances, and custody.
 If you want to significantly reduce your load, hiring a strong divorce attorney is a key step.
-An attorney with Stewart Law Group will listen to your side of the story and discuss your goals.
+An attorney with Arizona Law Group will listen to your side of the story and discuss your goals.
 On accepting the case, your attorney will invest the time necessary to really learn about you and your concerns, about the children and their needs, and about your financial situation.
 Contact us through our convenient client form.